 • Hiring team collaboration features

-• Marketplace integrations for extending functionality
+• Marketplace links for more tools

 • Support for enterprise hiring programs